Staging unforgettable events since 1514

 Hampton Court Palace, with its magnificent halls, lavish galleries and lush gardens, has been a place of feasting and merrymaking for more than 500 years.
 Now you and your guests are invited to rub shoulders with some of England’s most famous (and infamous) kings and queens in the pleasure palace of King Henry VIII.

 With an idyllic riverside location just a few miles from London, Hampton Court is without doubt one of the most spectacular venues in the whole of Britain.
-The palace has spaces to suit all kinds of events, from intimate dinners to large-scale banquets and receptions.Contact us about your event
+The palace has spaces to suit all kinds of events, from intimate dinners to large-scale banquets and receptions.Enquire about events at Hampton Court

 Simply put, the Great Hall is one of the most spectacular event spaces in the country.